HwWobbe/Wip-tasks/README.md

 Thought Leadership for the 2030(s)
 ...

+- link to the Goiogle OpenSource codes being used in CurbSide
+  - compare and contradst to OpenStreetMaps uses in GeoSpatial
-* Build a 3 foil deck
+- Built a 3 foil deck